Course

 Content

-Human Resource Management (HRM) plays a key role in helping service organizations and their workforce to collaborate in healthy and effective ways to achieve their common goals.
-This course is built on the Nordic model of work organization characterized by trust and dialogue as the model has proved good results when it comes to engagement, health & safety as well as organizational results.
-The course will address several HR elements of the employee- and organizational lifecycle.
+Human Resource Management (HRM) is crucial in helping service organizations and their workforce collaborate in healthy and effective ways to achieve their common goals.
+This course is built on the Nordic model of work organization characterized by trust and dialogue, which has proven good results in engagement, health and safety, and organizational results.
+The course will address several HR elements of the employee and organizational lifecycle.

 - HR analytics.